maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

       converge.yml
       molecule.yml
       prepare.yml
-      requirements.txt # --> symlink to /tests/roles/requirements.txt
       verify.yml
     another-scenario/
       ...
   tasks
   ...
 ```

-The `requirements.txt` symlink is used by `tox-ansible` when running tests via `tox` to install a specific, known-good version of `molecule` and the `molecule-podman` driver.
-That way, all roles and scenarios in this collection can use the same version of `molecule`.

 The [root molecule config](./.config/molecule/config.yml) contains the basic settings for molecule, such as driver setup and the step utility versions.
 In addition, your roles molecule scenario must define a set of platforms to test on, as well as any inventory configuration that you may need.